Mary-Claire Wilson MBACP, UKCP Reg, Dip Couns, Ad. Dip/MA Psychotherapy

-I hold a Certificate in Supervision (Re-Vision).
-I'm currently completing a UKCP-accredited Diploma in Supervision, and so I provide low-cost supervision to trainee and qualified counsellors, either in East London, or online, at the rate of £40 per hour.
+I hold a Professional Certificate in Supervision (Re-Vision).
+I'm currently completing a UKCP-accredited Diploma in Supervision.
 On completion of the Diploma, I'll be placed on the UKCP Register of Accredited Supervisors.
+I provide supervision to trainee and qualified counsellors and therapists, either in East London, or online, at a rate of £60 an hour, or £80 for an hour and a half.

 The Diploma, entitled 'Supervision with Soul,' is run by Re-Vision, which is accredited by both the BACP and the UKCP.
 Re-Vision is a counselling and psychotherapy training centre with a transpersonal and integrative perspective.
 Its core values are care, integrity and meaning.
 To bring these values into the essential relationship between myself and my supervisees is at the heart of my supervision practice, as it is in my work as a therapist.

 The Diploma covers areas such as how to build a transparent and respectful basis for the supervisory relationship; synchronicity and parallel process; field theory; cross-cultural dynamics and working with difference and diversity; how to to use power and authority wisely in supervision; bringing an understanding of ethical principles to the practice of supervision; and how to find the creative edge in supervision.